Buantum/Buantum/README.md

-a PhD candidate of quantum science and technology
+A PhD candidate of quantum science and technology